particle-iot/docs/src/content/tutorials/device-cloud/ota-updates.md

-- **Atomic updates**: A Particle device will only run a new version of firmware it has received after empirically verifying that it has successfully received the entire file with the cloud.
+- **Atomic updates**: A Particle device will only run a new version of firmware it has received after empirically verifying that it has successfully received the entire file from the cloud.
+Additionally, your firmware application can be updated independently of the Device OS.

 - **Automatic rollbacks**: If for some reason an OTA is interrupted (like a disruption in connectivity or a device losing power), the device will fail